 Dr. Gitanjali Yadav is a Lecturer at the Dept of Plant Sciences, University of Cambridge, and a Scientist at the National Institute of Plant Genome Research, New Delhi.
 She is one of the first appointees of a Joint Deputation Program between India and the U.K. She is an expert in Genomics and Structural Bioinformatics, with applications in food security and phytochemistry.
-She has a diverse educational background with a Ph.D. in Immunology, a Master’s degree in Biomedical Research and a Graduate degree in Botany, from the University of Delhi, India.
+She has a diverse educational background with a Ph.D. in Immunology, a Master’s degree in Biomedical Research, and a Graduate degree in Botany, from the University of Delhi, India.

-In recognition of her work, Dr. Yadav has received the Hamied Fellowship from the University of Cambridge, Exceptional Talent Award from the Royal Society of London, INSA Medal, and the Women Excellence Award from SERB.
+In recognition of her work, Dr. Yadav has received the Hamied Fellowship from the University of Cambridge, the Exceptional Talent Award from the Royal Society of London, the INSA Medal, and the Women Excellence Award from SERB.

-She promotes science as a way of life to students in schools and colleges, specially from rural/remote areas.
+She promotes science as a way of life to students in schools and colleges, especially from rural/remote areas.
 She is also an Instructor at the Cambridge Bioinformatics Facility, as well as a strong proponent of Women in Science.
 During the Pandemic, she has been conducting a series of free online training programs in Genomics and Data Science, under the name “Protocols From Home”, in order to help researchers pick up vital data handling skills in biology.

 This webinar is freely available thanks to the support of the American Society of Plant Biologists.
 Join today.